mx2913/funkwhale/docs/specs/listenings-favorites-sync-with-lb/index.md

 ## The issue

-This is a new feature allowing better recommendations and radios.
-Also Troi need some local data to resolve avoid server load on listenbrainz side.
+This is a new feature that allows users to sync listening and favorites with ListenBrainz.
+It can be used to import liked and listened content from other services (YouTube, Deezer, etc) into Funkwhale.
+Additionally, it enables Troi to utilize local data instead of making queries to ListenBrainz servers, reducing the load on their side and improving performance in recommendation generation.

 ## Proposed solution

-Sync favorite and listenings with listenbrainz to get better recommendations and to filter out recently listened tracks from radios.
+Update the Listenbrainz plugin to send likes to listenbrainz.
+Add tasks to get listenings and favorites from Listenbrainz

 ## Feature behavior

-We will query listenings and favorites from Listenbrainz and add the related attributes to funkwhale tables.
+Pulling will happen dayly for active users.
+Pushing will happen each time a track is listened or favored.

 ### Backend
 Use the listenbrainz funkwhale plugin to handle this.

-- Update the `TrackFavorite` and `Listening` models with a new boolean attribute : `from_listenbrainz` Api endpoints can be found here : https://listenbrainz.readthedocs.io/en/latest/users/api/core.html
+- Update the `TrackFavorite` and `Listening` models with a new boolean attribute : `source`.
+- When `TrackFavorite` or `Listening` is created from the plugin `source` is set to `Listenbrainz`

-- A task to sync listenings and favorites daily.
+- A task to pull listenings and favorites daily.
 - A special care has to be made to avoid listenings duplicates in case the user scrobble listening from funkwhale to musicbrainz.
-We can use the `submission_client` attribute of lb listenning and exclude the one coming from "Funkwhale ListenBrainz plugin"
+We can use the `submission_client` attribute of lb listenning and exclude the one coming from "Funkwhale ListenBrainz plugin" and than have the same timestamp.

 ### Frontend

 In the Listenbrainz pluging add:
 - User setting to set the listenbrainz User token
-- User setting to choose if favorite sync will be from fw to lb, from lb to fw or both side
-- USer setting to enable Listenbrainz listening syncc
+- Push listens
+- Pull listens
+- Push favorites
+- Pull favorites

 ## Availability